Electricity sector in Macau: Interconnection grid with Mainland China

 Macau has also interconnection grids with Mainland China in Guangdong with Guangdong Power Grid of the China Southern Power Grid Company.

 The first interconnection commissioned in June 2008 are the three 220 kV circuits connected at the 220/110 kV Canal dos Patos substation, with the importation capacity of 1,050 MVA.
 The second interconnection commissioned in June 2012 are the two 220 kV circuits connected at the 220/110 kV Lotus substation, with the importation capacity of 700 MVA.
 These five interconnection circuits give a total of 1,750 MVA importation electric capacity for Macau from Guangdong in Mainland China.

 Load, demand and customers

 As of 2017, Macau has been experiencing an average 2.3% annual growth rate for their electricity demand.
 Their maximum daily electricity demand is 756.7 MW.
 As of 2016, total Macau power consumption reached 5,255 GWh.
 Macau's utility frequency is 50 Hz and at 400 V (three-phase) and 230 V (single-phase).

 By the end of 2007, CEM was providing electricity to 211,238 customers, in which 75% of them are in the Macau Peninsula, while the remaining 21.9% are in Taipa and 3.1% in Coloane.
 Electricity reaches every individual in Macau.

-In 2016, there are 71 charging stations for electric vehicles across 18 public car parks in Macau.
+In 2016, there were 71 charging stations for electric vehicles across 18 public car parks in Macau.